mikolajkalwa/nodejs-validator-benchmark/README.md

 | ajv - types only        | 1000000     | 16725654.71 op/sec | ± 0.57 %      |

 ![Time to validate an object](validator_benchmark_result.svg)

+In case of only validating the object structure myzod is almost 5 times faster than Joi and almost 3 times faster than zod.
+However in case of full validation myzod is 3 times faster than Joi and about 1.5 times slower than zod.
+I know that in this case I've checked performance of validator library, not myzod itself, but as I mentioned earlier, myzod doesn't include sophisitace validation methods out of the box.
+The results may change if there's a faster alternative to the validator library.
+Ajv turned to be the fastest to validate object structure, it's over 8 times faster than myzod, and over 23 times faster than zod.
+In case of full content validation Ajv is about 2.5 times faster than zod.

+### Conclusions
+Myzod is fast, however the results mentioned in the library readme doesn't met the reality.
+Today (end of November 2023) myzod is only 3 times faster than zod when validation object structure only.
+When it comes to the actual validation myzod with combination of validator was slower than zod itself.
+This results suggests that zod got a lof faster over the last 3 years (results mention in myzod repo were added there in April 2020).
+Should you use the fastest library?
+It depends...
+If your application needs to process thousands of requests per second, I'd use Ajv.
+In other cased zod is my preffered solution as it integrates very nicely with Typescript ecosystem.
+Having types generated based on validation schema helps to avoid unecessay code duplication within a project.
+You only need to modify the object schema, and types are getting automatically changed as well.